huteri/huteri.github.io/_posts/2016-10-04-handling-dynamic-jsonapi-format-with-retrofit-in-android.markdown

 }
 ```

-Because it’s going to be easier for you to get the data based on the id of the object,
+Because it’s going to be easier to get the data based on the id of the object.

 ``` java
 Category category = (Category) mIncludedList.get("id").getObject();
 ```

-Hope it’s useful